 Does every facility have the same classification scheme?
 No. In fact it’s better if they don’t.
-The classification scheme can follow regulatory categories (hazardous, radioactive) but large facilities usually have more categories than that.
+The classification scheme can follow regulatory categories (hazardous, radioactive) but large facilities usually have more categories than just those.
 The waste manager determines which categories are appropriate.

 Waste management is difficult partly because the waste is heterogeneous.
 Variety increases costs for collection, storage, treatment, and disposal.
-Segregation, one of the principles of medical waste management, is important, and having different categories supports segregation, but there is a trade-off as more categories increase complexity.
+Segregation, one of the principles of medical waste management, brings many advantages.
+Having different categories supports segregation, but there is a trade-off as more categories increase complexity.

 This is a judgement call.
 More categories results in the waste within each category being more homogeneous and offers more potential for reducing costs in treatment and disposal.
 But past a certain point there are diminishing returns.
 The downsides include too many containers, too much cognitive load on the employees (in the segregation), and too many opportunities for accidental cross-contamination.